Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Fiat currency is government-issued money like dollars, euros and yen.
 It’s centralized because it’s printed by the government — as opposed to many digital currencies that are decentralized and distributed by no one.

 It’s easiest to buy Dash if you already own bitcoin.
 Then it’s just a matter of moving your bitcoin to a cryptocurrency exchange and trading it for Dash.
 Bitfinex, Kraken, ShapeShift and Bittrex are a few popular exchanges that allow Dash trading.
-Read our guide on how to buy bitcoins.
+Read our how-to guide on buying bitcoin.

 Buying Dash with fiat currency is a little trickier because there aren’t many platforms that allow it.
 Two services that offer fiat-to-Dash transactions are BitPanda and Kraken.